 The prime objective is customer satisfaction.
 No one wants to lose a sale or have a disgruntled customer.

-A customer’s insistence on a specific, pre-determined car can cost him or her thousands, Jones adds.
+Insisting on a specific, predetermined car can cost you thousands, Jones adds.

 3 of 11